Hartlepool United scored a significant win over York City thanks to goals from Jake Hastie, Tom Crawford and Nicky Featherstone. (Photo: FRANK REID)

-And here is how Pools were rated after a third straight defeat:
+And here is how Pools were rated on a statement afternoon in York: